karyna-shaptunova/qa-portfolio/test-cases/ web/shopping-flow.md

 **Steps:**
 1. Select any product from the product list
 2. Click on the "Add to cart" button in the lower-right corner of the product card
-3. Click on the cartons button in the upper-right corner of the page
+3. Click on the cart icon button in the upper-right corner of the page
 4. Click on the "Checkout" button at the bottom of the page
 5. Enter your First name
 6. Enter your Last name